time2fishman/nightwatch-introduction-part1/README.md

 <br />

-In this file we'll store the path to the `testing-resources` folder you created before, as well as the filenames for your `seleniumServer` and `chromedriver`.
+In this file we'll store the path to the `testing-resources` folder you created before, as well as the filenames for your `seleniumServer` and `chromedriver`.  **MAKE SURE** the version on your Selenium server matches the version on *your* machine.
+Also the resource path needs to be to *your* testing resources folder, not to mine.

 ```js
 module.exports = {